Hotel and Restaurant Accounting

 R7 300 (inclusive of all textbooks and examination fees, excludes textbook delivery costs).

-Students receive the IHS and AHLEI Short Course Certificate after successful completion.
+Students Receive an AHLEI Short Course Certificate after successful completion

 This module assists students in developing a basic understanding of hotel and restaurant accounting procedures.
 Emphasis is placed on computerised accounting systems used in the hospitality industry.
 Students learn about taxation of business income, the role of governmental agencies, and how to read and analyse financial statements.